ChrstphrHll/npc_gen/students/Railyn Retenia.md

 ### Description
 - Half-Orc Ranger from Magmus Centerhold
 - 3rd year Assault student in Jettenia
-- short straight red hair that's plain, Blue eyes, and Pale Gray skin
+- short wavy red hair that's plain, Blue eyes, and Pale Gray skin
 - Is Obliging and Abrasive, and has Contributing as their ideal

 ### Organizations